Joystream/joystream-content-system/classes/general/language.md

 `NA`

 ## Explanation
-To enforce a specific standard of tagging languages for all content types.
+To enforce a specific standard of tagging languages across all content types.

-Future schemas could include additional properties such as `for hearing impaired` for subtitles.
+Future schemas could include additional properties such as `for hearing impaired` for subtitles, although that may be a new `Class` of its own.

 ### Protection

-The concept of language needs to a follow strict standard.
+The concept needs to a follow strict standard.
 If all content creators could create a new `entity` in this `Class`, one would expect `n` ways of defining (British) English:
 - `en`
 - `en-BR`
 - `eng`